 US antitrust law does not recognise a claim for abuse of dominance.
 Single-firm conduct associated with the exercise or acquisition of monopoly power is evaluated under section 2 of the Sherman Act and section 5 of the FTC Act.
-Monopolisation under section 2 requires a showing that a firm has acquired or maintained monopoly power through the anticompetitive exclusion of rivals, rather than creating 'a superior product, business acumen, or historic accident' (United States v Grinnell Corp, 384 US 563 (1966)).
-However, US antitrust laws do not prevent a lawful monopolist from charging prices or setting other terms of trade that reflect its lawfully acquired dominance of the market (Verizon Communications Inc, v Law Offices of Curtis v Trinko LLP, 540 US 398 (2004)).
+Monopolisation under section 2 requires a showing that a firm has acquired or maintained monopoly power through the anticompetitive exclusion of rivals, rather than creating 'a superior product, business acumen, or historic accident.'
+United States v Grinnell Corp, 384 US 563 (1966).
+However, US antitrust laws do not prevent a lawful monopolist from charging prices or setting other terms of trade that reflect its lawfully acquired dominance of the market.
+Verizon Communications Inc, v Law Offices of Curtis v Trinko LLP, 540 US 398 (2004).
 Though the FTC may have authority under section 5 to bring a monopolisation case that falls outside the scope of section 2, the bounds of the FTC's section 5 authority are unclear and the FTC has not prevailed in court on a different theory.

-Crowell & Moring LLP UNITED STATES
+Crowell & Moring LLP United States

-28 Refusal to deal and essential facilities
+Refusal to deal and essential facilities

-Can the exercise, licensing or transfer of IP rights create liability under statutes or case law relating to refusal to deal and refusal to grant access to essential facilities?
+29 Can the exercise, licensing, or transfer of IP rights create liability under statutes or case law relating to refusal to deal and refusal to grant access to essential facilities?

-As discussed in question 15, the US agencies stated in a 2007 report that they are unlikely to bring an enforcement action challenging the unconditional unilateral refusal to license patents.
+As discussed under question 15, the US agencies stated in a 2007 report that they are unlikely to bring an enforcement action challenging the unconditional unilateral refusal to license patents.
 Similarly, the Federal Circuit has held that a refusal to license or share IP is lawful and cannot give rise to antitrust liability (In re Independent Service Organizations Antitrust Litigation, 203 F3d 1322 (Federal Circuit 2000)).
 However, at least one appellate court has held that although a refusal to license is presumptively lawful as a legitimate exercise of the statutory right to exclude, the presumption can be overridden by evidence that the refusal was a pretextual effort to harm rivals (Image Technical Services, Inc v Kodak Co, 125 F3d 1195 (Ninth Circuit 1997)).
 Although Kodak has not been overruled, it has not been followed widely and has been criticised for its reliance on the subjective intent of the IP owner and the court's failure to provide sensible guidance on distinguishing a legitimate versus pretextual exercise of the right to exclude.
+The Ninth Circuit is likely to revisit the issue in Qualcomm's appeal of the district court decision in Federal Trade Commission v Qualcomm (2019 U.S. Dist.
+LEXIS 86219 (N.D.
+Cal.
+21 May 2019).